 Online mentorship programme:

 Online mentorship programs help in exchanging and providing corporate learners to share their experience, knowledge, and skills with the rest of the community.
 It gives them more control over the online training process.
 Many organisations also facilitate training contacts with trainers for the employee development programme.
-As a result, corporate learners have the power to create personalised goals and set milestones for themselves.
+As a result, corporate learners have the power to create personalized goals and set milestones for themselves.

 This is not all.
 There are many more interesting ways in which the development session can be facilitated and certainly, AI makes a big mark in the whole process of L&D, facilitating the need to provide the learner with much smarter tools.
 The power of VR, AR and Interactive 360 videos are some more interesting applications for efficient immersive training.
 The recent advances in technology and communications have finally broken the so-called reach-trade-off, which means rich learning experiences can be achieved, irrespective of where the mentor and the learners are located at the same place or come from the same social class.
 All thanks to the corporate learning & development initiative.